Best Pond Heater and De-icer for Koi and Goldfish 2023 (Updated)

 Best In-line/Immersed Pond Heater (UK)

-A powerful electric in-line pond heater from Blue Lagoon, providing effective heating for ponds between 4,500 litres and 10,000 litres, depending on depth and climate.
+A powerful electric in-line pond heater from Cloverleaf, providing effective heating for ponds between 4500 litres and 10,000 litres, depending on depth and climate.
 These heaters work similarly to regular pool heaters, using a single-phase heating chamber to increase the temperature of water that passes through it, and then returning the warmer water back to the main system.

-Blue Lagoon’s heaters are all designed to be placed in-line with your pump equipment, which means they’ll need to be plumbed into your pipework manually after your external or submersible pump.
+Cloverleaf’s heater us designed to be placed in-line with your pump equipment, which means they’ll need to be plumbed into your pipework manually after your external or submersible pump.
 The heater can be installed in a separate circuit for easier maintenance, or directly in-line with your pond filter which would be where the heated water would exit the system.
+For added flexibility, Cloverleaf pumps provide both rigid or flexible pipe connection options.

-Included is a multi-threaded adaptor on both the inlet and outlet heads, providing connection options for common 1-1.5″ ID tubing and hosing.
 The heater is contained in a weather resistant steel casing, and although it is IP55 Rated weatherproof (which is great!), we would still recommend a sturdy water-tight cover to prevent gradual wear and tear with outdoor usage.

-Overall, a powerful and reliable range of in-line electric heating solutions for both small and large koi ponds.
+Overall, a powerful and reliable in-line electric heating solution for both small and large koi ponds.
 They may be a little expensive to run compared to a regular de-icer, but if you want full water heating for your fish, these are some of the easiest and most efficiency in-line heaters around.